 Scalable advances in computation power available to machine learning tasks will need to be accelerated if the vast amount of hardware and computational power required is to match the growth of AI application.
 Most of AI applications currently rely on a traditional CPU based computing (data centers) to perform machine learning tasks.
 Since a typical CPU unit has between 6-14 cores and can run between 12-28 different threads of command typically on a single block, a vast amount of these CPU data centers will be needed to meet the growing demand of AI.
 GPUs are also being used, and these can hold between 2000 and 3000 cores and can run 100 or more threads of command with each thread typically on around 30 blocks at the same time hence increasing speed and consuming less energy.

-Blockchain or DLT can be used to provide the computational resources needed by AI through utilizing of computing power of machines that hold non-utilized GPU computing power.
-For instance in a Bitcoin protocol, many miners are able to solve complex mathematical problems that a single miner cannot solve.
-Of course this can be done by tokenizing computing power in the manner in which value of property and services are being tokenized.
+Blockchain or DLT can be used to provide the computational resources needed by AI through utilizing the computing power of machines that hold non-utilized GPU computing power.
+For instance, in a Bitcoin protocol, many miners are able to solve complex mathematical problems that a single miner cannot solve.
+Of course, this can be done by tokenizing computing power in the manner in which the value of property and services are being tokenized.
 Currently, it is possible on some blockchain networks for people on the network to share resources such as storage and computational power to do different tasks.

 Decreasing computing costs

 The demand for AI computation is doubling with costs increasing proportionately after every 3.5 months.
 Price is also being used as a lever to control usage which restricts innovation.
 The cost of GPU computing time on multiple cloud platforms is around $0.5/hour.With a centralized system, the costs can grow prohibitive because of the need to invest in huge centralized servers and technology as demand for AI grows.